 DANCE SIX-O is a not for profit, contemporary dance company based in Salisbury, and is an Associate Company of Salisbury Playhouse.

-Established in September 2015, it offers men and women of all ages over 60, the opportunity to experience and benefit from the improved health and wellbeing that can result from regular participation in dance.
+Established in September 2015, it offers men and women approaching 60 and all ages over, the opportunity to experience and benefit from the improved health and wellbeing that can result from regular participation in dance.

 - Create a vibrant and active dance Performance Company for people approaching 60 and all ages over, based in Salisbury.